Generic SQL Server Setup Guide

 In your connection setup form, enter a Destination schema prefix.
 This is used as the connection name and cannot be modified once the connection is created.

-NOTE: Depending on your selection in the Destination schema names field, we will either prefix the connection name to each replicated schema or use the source schema names instead.
+Depending on your selection in the Destination schema names field, we will either prefix the connection name to each replicated schema or use the source schema names instead.

 In the Host field, enter your database host's IP (for example,